-In June of 2018, ARM confirmed suspicious activity upon a rural property located in Fellsmere (Florida), that was conducting both the illegal and inhumane slaughter of animals, as well as the trading of farm animals for sacrificial rituals.
+In June of 2018, ARM confirmed suspicious activity upon a rural property located in Fellsmere (Florida).
+It was conducting both the illegal and inhumane slaughter of animals and the trading of farm animals for sacrificial rituals.

-What soon followed was an in-depth undercover investigation that spanned over 7 months upon the public operating farm, named ‘Black Cloud’.
-During this time, ARM operatives collected incriminating video footage including the dragging, handling, trading, stabbing, tormenting, hoisting and butchering of farm animals.
+What soon followed was an in-depth undercover investigation that spanned over seven months upon the public operating farm, named ‘Black Cloud.’
+During this time, ARM operatives collected incriminating video footage, including the dragging, handling, trading, stabbing, tormenting, hoisting, and butchering of farm animals.

-The slaughtering of animals were on all occasions in gross violation of the Humane Slaughter ACT.
-Many of the goats that were slaughtered, were hoisted and butchered whilst still alive and insensible to pain.
-On most occasions, animals endured any where from 3 to 7 minutes of torture until their eventual death.
-The full extent of these barbaric crimes are listed in a detailed report composed by ARM.
+The slaughtering of animals was on all occasions in gross violation of the Humane Slaughter ACT.
+Many of the goats slaughtered, were hoisted and butchered while still alive and insensible to pain.
+On most occasions, animals endured anywhere from 3 to 7 minutes of torture until their eventual death.
+The full extent of these barbaric crimes is in a detailed report composed by ARM.
 (See Below)

-Animals are also sold for Santeria at the Black Cloud property, which was confirmed with an undercover purchase on December of 2018, with the sale of a female goat that operatives requested to purchase for a ‘supposed sacrificial ceremony’.
-This goat was taken back to the ARM Sanctuary where she received medical care and now is a permanent resident.
+The Black Cloud property sells animals for Santeria.
+The sale of a female goat that operatives requested to purchase for a ‘supposed sacrificial ceremony’ confirmed this is in December of 2018.
+ARM Sanctuary took in this where she received medical care and now is a permanent resident.

-The animal offenders committing the crimes at the Black Cloud Slaughter Farm involved three men and included the owner William ‘Billy’ Lathero, David Cox (butcher) and Ricky (butcher).
+The animal offenders committing the Black Cloud Slaughter Farm crimes involved three men and included the owner William ‘Billy’ Lathero, David Cox (butcher), and Ricky (butcher).

-At the completion of this investigation, ARM presented the case to the Agriculture Unit from the Indian River Sheriff’s Department on February 13th 2019.
+After this investigation, ARM presented the case to the Agriculture Unit from the Indian River Sheriff’s Department on February 13th, 2019.

-ARM’s case evidence was presented to the State Attorney’s Office and both agencies determined that there was no probable cause for felony animal cruelty.
-Prosecution under the Humane Slaughter ACT was declined and to date no arrests, or action have made by enforcement agencies.
+ARM’s presented the case evidence to the State Attorney’s Office, and both agencies determined that there was no probable cause for felony animal cruelty.
+The SAO declined to prosecute under the Humane Slaughter Act, and to date, enforcement agencies have made no arrests or taken further actions.

-Due to the lack of enforcement, on May 14th, 2019 ARM proceeded to host a press conference to media and the public with the findings of this case.
+On May 14th, 2019, the lack of actions by enforcement agencies made ARM proceeded to host a press conference to media and the public with the findings of this case.